IanSimpson/RotaryClubRunnerAddons/README.md

 Installation
 ---
-There are three areas to set up in ClubRunner.
+There are four areas to set up in ClubRunner.
 Log in to the ClubRunner Back End and go to the "Website" tab and select "Website Designer" to get started.

 **Theme**
  1. Under "Themes" choose and activate *Rotary International Theme*